charlottegray17/100-days-of-code/log.md

 I hope to look back at the end of this challenge, or perhaps, and be able to pick out what was wrong with my approach, and try again.

+### Day 10: Thursday July 9, 2020

+**Today's Progress**:
+Tried fetching Jenny's code but had no luck.
+Not sure what I'm doing wrong, feel like mac needs a good ole reboot.
+Will give it that today.
+Finished up landing page and extra assets that are getting done for Alex.

+**Thoughts:** Today ended up being more design than code, but hey all working towards the same end goal.
+Did my last tweaks for now to landing page to make something I'm actually happy with.
+Happy to push forward with this now.

 **To Do's**